 State unemployment benefits are taxable income.
 You may choose to have tax withheld or make quarterly estimated tax payments.

 Is there any more important financial move when losing your job than trying to minimize the time you’re unemployed?
 Thankfully, online job sites and their use by recruiters makes job searching easier these days than in the past.

 “The next thing to do is make sure your LinkedIn profile is up to date,” Silversmith said.
 After that, apply the specific settings that will make recruiters and human resources professionals aware that you are looking for a job.

 This setting is in your profile, which also lets you add a note to recruiters and set the job titles and locations you’re interested in.
 A premium subscription allows you to directly message recruiters and job posters, apply to jobs as a featured applicant, and see how you compare with other applicants based on your profile.
-(Related: Questions to ask before accepting a job offer)
+(Related: Financial wellness: A key to career success)